hernanfda/hernanfda/README.md

 ### Hi, im Hernan De Andres! 👋

-After working 10 years in the supply chain and international trade and commerce industrie i returned to my first love, the tech industry.
+After working 10 years in the supply chain and international trade and commerce industy i returned to my first love, the tech industry.

 linkedin: https://www.linkedin.com/in/hernan-deandres/